visgl/loaders.gl/modules/obj/README.md

 This module contains loader for the OBJ format.

+For documentation please visit the [website](https://loaders.gl).

-The OBJ parser in this module is a port of [three.js](https://github.com/mrdoob/three.js)'s OBJLoader.
+Note: The OBJ parser in this module is a port of [three.js](https://github.com/mrdoob/three.js)'s OBJLoader.

 The MIT License